Skip to content

 After a two-game road stretch, the Rutgers men's soccer team will return to Yurcak Field on Busch campus to face Northwestern on Friday.
 The Scarlet Knights (4-6-2, 1-3-1) have an excellent opportunity to grab their second conference win against a struggling Wildcats (6-5-0, 0-4-0) side that is winless in Big Ten play.

 Rutgers started its road trip with a convincing 3-1 win over then-No. 8 Wisconsin, the program's first ranked win since 2022 and highest under head coach Jim McElderry.
-But the Knights could not build off of the statement win, falling to Penn State on Monday night by a score of 2-1 after conceding a penalty with 30 seconds remaining in the game.
+But the Knights could not build on that statement win, falling 2-1 to Penn State on Monday night after conceding a penalty with 30 seconds remaining in the game.

 The loss to the Nittany Lions (5-5-2, 2-2-2) was tough, but Rutgers is back on the Banks and will be looking to bounce back against Northwestern.